Provider Routing

 ### Execution Order

-* Runs after HTTPTransportIntercept
+* Runs after governance

-* If no: performs performance-based provider selection
+* If not: performs performance-based provider selection across catalog providers

-* **Always runs** during request execution in Bifrost core
+* **Always runs** during request execution

 * Scores each key by performance metrics